shervinsahba/obsidian-icewind/Homebrew Items.md

 ## Jotun Glowrune Pigment
 > This stone vessel contains pigments mixed from crushed luminescent gemstones.
 This magical paint bestows temporary magical gifts on creatures with runes drawn on their skin with this paint.
-The pot contains 4 uses of pigment, each use of which may paint one rune.
+The pot contains **exactly 4 uses of pigment**, each use of which may paint one rune.
 When all uses are expended the vessel turns to ash.
 >
 > A creature can spend 10 minutes to paint one of the following runes onto itself or another creature:
 >